 Field: Medieval; Advisor: Kosto; Year: 2013

-An Americanist colleague and I are also working on Medieval America, an ongoing pop history project examining the bizarre trade in medieval buildings shipped from Europe to the U.S. in the early 20th century.
-So far, we’ve written at length for Atlas Obscura and presented at conferences on art crime and reuse studies.
+An Americanist colleague, Brianna Nofil, and I have collaborated on Medieval America, a pop history project examining the traffic in medieval architecture from Europe to the U.S. in the early 20th century.
+So far, we’ve written a long-form piece for Atlas Obscura and presented at conferences on art crime, design history, and reuse studies.

-At Columbia, I've taught everything from world history to Ancient Greece to Modern Latin America.
-I’ve served as co-social chair for the history department and graduate co-coordinator for the department's History in Action initiative.
+At Columbia, I was the Core Preceptor for African Civilizations in 2018-2019, using my minor field in the history of precolonial, sub-Saharan Africa.
+I've also taught everything from world history to Ancient Greece to Modern Latin America, and served as graduate co-coordinator for the department's History in Action initiative.